Dvogonen/cyclop_plus_plus/README.md

-#CYCLOP+ with OSD v1.5
+#CYCLOP++ with OSD v2.0

 ###Introduction and Functions
-This is the OSD variant of CYCLOP+, the upgrade firmware for the Quanum Cyclops googles.
+This is the OSD variant of CYCLOP++, the upgrade firmware for the Quanum Cyclops googles.
-* The major functionality of this project (CYCLOP+ with OSD) is to make it possible manually select channels using only the standard button on the receiver of the Quanum Cyclops.
+* The major functionality of this project (CYCLOP++ with OSD) is to make it possible manually select channels using only the standard button on the receiver of the Quanum Cyclops.
 * The second major function is to add support for displaying channel and battery information to the video signal by adding a FPV OSD board.
 * The third is to add support for a low battery buzzer.

-No hardware alteration is necessary to use CYCLOP+ with OSD.
+No hardware alteration is necessary to use CYCLOP++ with OSD.
 The MinimOSD display modification and buzzer modification are optional.

-This project was forked from v1.4 of the CYCLOP+ with OLED project.
+This project was forked from v1.4 of the CYCLOP+ project.
 The original project uses an extra OLED screen to display information instead of the google screen.

 ###Version History
 * 1.0 Initial dev version, not released